Doctor of Occupational Therapy Degree and Curricula

 Specialty Tracks for Occupational Therapy Program

-In order to satisfy the requirements for graduation, the entry-level Doctor of Occupational Therapy and the post-professional Doctor of Occupational Therapy students must successfully complete all requirements for admission, all required courses in their professional curriculum, and must participate in a capstone event at the end of the academic program.
+In order to satisfy the requirements for graduation, the entry-level Doctor of Occupational Therapy must successfully complete all requirements for admission, all required courses in their professional curriculum, and must participate in a capstone event at the end of the academic program.
 A cumulative grade-point average of not less than 2.00 is required for graduation based on all work attempted while enrolled in the professional program.
-Candidates for the entry-level OTD and post-professional OTD degrees must be determined by the faculty to be of good moral character and fit for the practice of the profession, must have paid all indebtedness to the University, and must be present at the ceremonies where the degree is conferred (unless excused under University rules).
+Candidates for the entry-level OTD degree must be determined by the faculty to be of good moral character and fit for the practice of the profession, must have paid all indebtedness to the University, and must be present at the ceremonies where the degree is conferred (unless excused under University rules).
 To participate in Commencement, a candidate must submit an application for degree available online through the Registrar's Office by the University deadline.
 In an effort to comply with accreditation and ongoing programmatic quality assurance, completion of all course evaluations and graduate exit survey is required in order for the student to be assigned a course grade and/or graduate.

 Faculty